firebolt-db/godocs/docs/Guides/working-with-indexes/using-aggregating-indexes.md

 * Topic ToC
 {:toc}

-Aggregating indexes accelerate queries that include aggregate functions that you perform repeatedly on large fact tables with millions or billions of rows.
+Aggregating indexes accelerate queries that include aggregate functions that you perform repeatedly on large tables with millions or billions of rows.
 Aggregating indexes greatly reduce the compute resources required at query runtime to process functions.
 This can improve performance and save cost by allowing you to use less costly engines.
 Dashboards and repetitive reports are common use cases for aggregating indexes.
 It’s less common to create aggregating indexes for ad hoc queries.

 ## How aggregating indexes work

 Firebolt uses an aggregating index to pre-calculate and store the results of aggregate functions that you define.
 An aggregating index is like a materialized view in many ways, with technology proprietary to Firebolt that works together with the F3 storage format to make them more efficient.

-At query runtime, Firebolt scans the aggregating indexes associated with a fact table to determine those that provide the best fit to accelerate query performance.
+At query runtime, Firebolt determines the aggregating indexes that provide the best query performance.
 To return query results, Firebolt uses the indexes rather than scanning the table.

-Firebolt automatically updates aggregating indexes as you ingest new data.
-The precalculated results of aggregate functions are stateful and consistent with the underlying fact table data on the engine.
+Firebolt automatically updates aggregating indexes as you ingest new data, or mutate existing data.
+The precalculated results of aggregate functions are stateful and consistent with the underlying table data on the engine.

-Firebolt shards aggregating indexes across engine nodes in multi-node engines as it does with underlying fact tables.
+Firebolt shards aggregating indexes across engine nodes in multi-node engines as it does with the underlying tables.

 The video below is a technical discussion of some issues with traditional materialized views and how Firebolt addresses the problem with unique technology.
 Eldad Farkash is the CEO of Firebolt.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hniv9u4w7lI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Aggregating index tradeoffs

-Effective aggregating indexes are relatively small compared to the underlying fact table.
-We recommend that you confirm that an aggregating index is significantly smaller than the underlying fact table.
-For more information, see [Validating aggregating index size](#validating-aggregating-index-size) below.
+Effective aggregating indexes are relatively small compared to the underlying table.

-For very large fact tables, an aggregating index may still be quite large.
+For very large tables, an aggregating index may still be quite large.
 If the index is effective, the savings at query runtime will outweigh the cost of storage.
 Aggregating indexes also increase compute requirements during data ingestion because Firebolt performs pre-calculations at that time.
 As with storage, savings at query runtime usually outweigh the ingestion cost.

 If your application favors speed of ingestion over speed of analytics queries, be sure to test ingestion with aggregating indexes before production.

 ## How to define an aggregating index

 To create an aggregating index, use the [`CREATE AGGREGATING INDEX`](../../sql_reference/commands/data-definition/create-aggregating-index.md) statement.
-This statement specifies a fact table, a subset of columns from the table, and a list of the aggregate functions that commonly run over that table.
+This statement specifies a table, a subset of columns from the table, and a list of the aggregate functions that commonly run over that table.
 You can create as many aggregating indexes per table as you need.
-Each aggregating index is associated with a single fact table.
+Each aggregating index is associated with a single table.

 The syntax for the `CREATE AGGREGATING INDEX` is shown below.